spartalab/port-simulation/README.md

 ---
 ## Inputs: Required Data and File Specifications

 The simulation requires several input files that define the **navigation channel**, **vessel classes**, and **terminal resources**.
 These inputs must be prepared carefully for any new port to ensure realistic results.
-This section describes each file, the meaning of its columns, expected units, and guidance on how to obtain the data.

 ### Summary Checklist
 Before running a new port simulation, prepare: